 Step 3: Implementing the Program and Recruitment Process

 A collaborative process of planning with the Center for Global Education is expected to begin when programs are approved.
 All faculty directors will schedule a meeting with Gretchen Young, Dean of the Center of Global Education, and maintain communication as programs are developed and implemented.

 Guidance on the Evaluation and Selection of Faculty-Led Study Abroad Programs

 We encourage you to use our partners as a resource.

 Many of our partner organizations and institutions are eager to help you design and/or implement a short-term faculty-led study abroad program.
 They can be as involved as you want them to be.
 Some providers have a staff dedicated to “customized” programs.
 Less risk, less hassle, more time to focus on the academics.

 Emerson Grant Funding

 The Center for Global Education wants all students to be able to participate in international academic experiences with faculty.
 Scholarships are made available from the Emerson fund to aid students with financial need who wish to attend January or summer overseas programs.
-Scholarships of $500. $1000, and $1500 are awarded automatically to students with low, medium and high need.
+Scholarships of up to $1500 are awarded to students with low, medium and high need.